wjzhengsh/keymgmt/index.md

       </tr>
       <tr>
         <td>ID</td>
-        <td>A unique key ID assigned to your key by Key Protect.</td>
+        <td>A unique key ID assigned to your key by {{site.data.keyword.keymanagementserviceshort}}.</td>
       </tr>
       <tr>
         <td>Status</td>
         <td>One of the National Institute of Standards and Technology (NIST) key states - Pre-activation, Active, Deactivated and Destroyed.<td>
       </tr>
       <tr>
         <td>Created</td>